panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### isGuid()

 #### Purpose

-Determines whether a value is a GUID, or is a string that can be converted to a GUID
+Determines whether a value is a GUID, or is a string that can be converted to a GUID.

 #### Parameters
   * value